anistone9/book-search-engine/README.md

 THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button

 ## Description
-Need to update: This project consisted in building the back end for a social network web application.
-The application uses Express.js for routing, a MongoDB database, and the Mongoose ODM.
-Models are included for Users and Thoughts, and a Schema for Reactions.
-Users can use this application to share their thoughts, create a friends list, and react to thoughts added by their friends.
+This project refactored code that had a fully functioning Google Books API search engine built with a RESTful API, and restructured it to be a GraphQL API built with the Apollo Server.
+The application uses the MERN stack, with React on the front end, MongoDB, Node.js and Express.js on the back end.

+Users can search for books and browse titles without needing to create an account and log in.
+After creating an account, users also have the option to save their favorite book titles, or to remove specific books from their favorites list, displayed on a separate page.

 ## Installation
-Need to update: Clone the repository in GitHub, and install Node.js and MongoDB.
-You will need to use Express.js and Mongoose packages.
+Clone the repository in GitHub.
+Install Node.js and MongoDB.
+Import Express.js and Mongoose.

 # Usage
-Need to update: To use this application, open the integrated terminal and run npm init, then npm i (install).
-You might be required to also run 'npm install mongoose' as well.
-Seeding the database is optional, but will allow testing certain routes without needing to create users and thoughts from scratch.
-Finally, run 'node index' and open Insomnia to run the API routes.
+To use this application, open the integrated terminal and run npm init, then npm i (install).
+Next, run npm run develop, which will launch `http://localhost:3000/` in the browser.
+Open `localhost:3001/graphql` in the browser to launch the Apollo Sandbox and test the application query and mutations.

 ## Demo
 Need to add: